 24/03/2026

-In this webinar, Julia JonesLouise Mansfield, and Sarah Orchard will explore how organisations can take a proportionate, defensible, and resident-focused approach to safety and risk management, considering resident wellbeing, needs and expectations as well as what is reasonable, legal duties, compliance requirements, competing priorities and cost.
+• In this webinar, Julia JonesLouise Mansfield, and Sarah Orchard explored how organisations can take a proportionate, defensible, and resident-focused approach to safety and risk management, considering resident wellbeing, needs and expectations as well as what is reasonable, legal duties, compliance requirements, competing priorities and cost.

 • The various legal duties and how they can be managed